AI Website Builder Maintenance: What Happens After Launch?

 It should help teams keep product attributes, identifiers, images, price, availability, policy context, structured pages, and content answers consistent and reusable across channels.

-Foundax focuses on the operating layer behind the storefront: product facts, SEO metadata, Product JSON-LD, Google readiness, content publishing, multilingual operations, and first-party analytics in one workflow.
+Foundax focuses on the operating layer behind the storefront: product facts, SEO metadata, Product JSON-LD, Google workflows, content publishing, multilingual operations, and first-party analytics in one workflow.